-A tender for the external audit services was last carried out in 2016.
+A tender for the external audit services was intially carried out in 2016.
 As part of the annual review of the services, consideration is given as to whether to reappoint the current auditors, PricewaterhouseCoopers LLP, or whether to go out to tender.
 To-date the audit committee and the Board have been satisfied with the services provided.
-The audit committee terms of reference, set by the Board, requires LINK should consider re-tendering for its audit services contract every five years and should ensure that at least once every ten years the audit services contract is put out to tender to enable the committee to compare the quality and effectiveness of the services provided by the incumbent auditors with those of other audit firms.
+The audit committee terms of reference, set by the Board, requires LINK should consider re-tendering for its audit services contract every five years and should ensure that at least once every ten years the audit services contract is put, out to tender to enable the committee to compare the quality and effectiveness of the services provided by the incumbent auditors with those of other audit firms.
 In accordance with the terms of reference, in 2020 the audit committee considered whether LINK should re-tender for its audit services contract.
-After due consideration the audit committee determined that it would not re-tender at the current time but that it would continue to review on an annual basis.
-In accordance with that determination, and after due consideration, in September 2022 the audit committee recommended not to re-tender at the current time and continue to review annually.
+After due consideration, the audit committee determined that it would not re-tender at the current time but that it would continue to review on an annual basis.
+In accordance with that determination, and after due consideration, in September 2023 the audit committee agreed that PricewaterhouseCoopers LLP be re-appointed to undertake the review of the 2023 financial statements and that a tender be undertaken in 2024 for the provision of audit services for the 2024 financial statements.